M-Eljarroudi/incident-analysis-bi-project/README.md

 1. Extraction
    - Raw incident exports from the client's system
-   - Preprocessing and formatting using SQL Server and Excel
+   - Cleaning and transformation using SQL in SSMS

 2. Storage
    - SQL Server Data Warehouse
-   - Star schema design
+   - Star schema dimensional modeling
    - SSIS packages that load dimensions and fact tables

 3. Presentation